Matmul High-level API Enabling UnitFlag

 Optimization Solution

-As shown in the following figure, when the UnitFlag function is disabled, the MMAD and FIXPIPE are synchronized at the instruction level.
-The FIXPIPE instruction is moved out only after the MMAD instruction is executed.
-The MMAD and FIXPIPE are serial.
+As shown in the following figure, when UnitFlag is disabled, MMAD and FIXPIPE are synchronized at the instruction level.
+The FIXPIPE instruction transfers the result only after the MMAD instruction is executed.
+MMAD and FIXPIPE pipelines are executed in serial mode.

-As shown in the following figure, when the UnitFlag function is enabled, the MMAD and FIXPIPE instructions are synchronized at a fine granularity of 512 bytes.
-During the execution of an MMAD instruction, each time the calculation of a 512-byte data result is complete, FIXPIPE immediately starts to move the 512-byte data out.
-In this way, pipeline parallelism between MMAD and FIXPIPE is implemented, improving operator performance.
+As shown in the following figure, when UnitFlag is enabled, MMAD and FIXPIPE instructions are synchronized at a fine granularity of 512 bytes.
+During the execution of an MMAD instruction, each time the computation of a 512-byte data result is complete, FIXPIPE immediately starts to transfer the 512-byte data out.
+In this way, the MMAD and FIXPIPE pipelines are executed in parallel, improving operator performance.

-For details about how to enable the UnitFlag function using the Matmul API, see Matmul API performance optimization sample.
-To enable the UnitFlag function, perform the following steps:
+For details about the complete example of enabling UnitFlag by using the Matmul API, see Matmul API performance optimization sample.
+The procedure for enabling UnitFlag is as follows:

-1. Customize MatmulConfig template parameters and set enUnitFlag to true to enable the UnitFlag function.
+1. Customize MatmulConfig template parameters and set enUnitFlag to true to enable UnitFlag.

 1